*Originally published on 11/06/2019

-A court in the US state of Texas has approved a complaint from a major regulator against two men who are accused of pretending to be regulators for fraud purposes.
+A court in the US state of Texas has approved a complaint from a major regulator against two men who are accused of pretending to be regulators for fraud purposes and a Bitcoin scam.

 Morgan Hunt and Kim Hecroft were accused of pretending to be representatives of the Commodity Futures Trading Commission, which is a regulator covering the futures and swaps markets.